JiaxiLi1995/Equity_Cost_of_Capital/ECC.md

 In effect, we are saying that we think the factor premiums are either high or low, and we are going to estimate the values in these states and estimate which periods have high vs. low premia.

+## S5-8 Levi-Welch Beta

+In this section, we will combine the Levi-Welch Betas with our Filtered Estimated Lambdas to construct the ECC and compare it with other method estimated ECC.